chulkx/chulkx/README.md

   * QT
   * Django

-I'm currently working on the developent of an ammeter with data visualization on PC or web.
+I'm currently working on the development of an ammeter with data visualization on PC or web.

-For this i try to create  the user interfaces in two modes:
+For this purpose, I'm creating the user interfaces in two platforms:
   * web interface
   * desk interface

-The developmente of this last interface i'm going to do in two ways:
+The latter will be done using:
   * Python + QT5
   * JS + Electron

-By doing all this I hope to be able to perfect my knowledge in the area and to be able to indenpendently develope a tool that I'll use in my electronics workshop.
+By doing all this, I hope to be able to polish my knowledge in the area while independently developing a tool that I'll use in my electronics workshop.

-Now i'm learning with freecodecamp, you can check my practices on https://codepen.io/your-work/
+Now I'm learning with freecodecamp, you can check my practices on https://codepen.io/ChulkX

 Python course UNSAM, practice repo https://github.com/chulkx/cursoPython.git

 Landing Page practice: https://chulkx.github.io/casitas.io/

 <!--
 **chulkx/chulkx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.